realpython/python-guide/docs/writing/documentation.rst

         """Returns the square root of self times self."""
         ...

-In general, follow the `comment section of PEP 0008`_ (the "Python Style Guide").
+In general, follow the comment section of :pep:`8#comments` (the "Python Style Guide").

-.. _comment section of PEP 0008: http://www.python.org/dev/peps/pep-0008/#comments

 Commenting Sections of Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~